 A deck that is not level can give you an uneven cut.
-When one side of your deck sits lower than the other, the mower may can give you a stair step kind of cut.
-Because adjustment procedures for leveling your Bad Boy mower deck varies by model, refer to your operator’s manual to for leveling procedures.
+When one side of your deck sits lower than the other, the mower may give you a stair-step kind of cut.
+Because adjustment procedures for leveling your Bad Boy mower deck vary by model, refer to your operator’s manual for leveling procedures.

 A Bad Boy mower deck belt that is worn will fail to grip your pulleys and turn your blades at high speeds.
 A reduced blade tip speed will compromise your cut quality.
 Inspect your belt and look for signs of wear.

 This includes a glazed shiny appearance or cracks in the belt.
 A stretched belt that doesn’t sit tight to the pulleys or one that sits deep in the pulleys is also a sign of a worn belt.
 You must replace a worn belt with a new one.

 Bad Bearing in Your Pulley

 The bearings in your pulleys on the Bad Boy mower can become bad.
 This can cause your pulleys to not sit flat and securely on the deck.
 There may be some vertical movement in the pulley causing one side of the pulley to sit higher off the deck than the other side.

 To check for a bad pulley bearing, slowly spin each pulley by hand.
 Feel for a restriction and listen for bearing noise.
 When you experience either of these symptoms, replace your pulley.

 Engine Speed is Too Low